amkhrjee/fontonic/readme.md

 ## For browsers other than Chrome & Firefox

-If you are using Brave, Microsoft Edge, Yandex, Opera or any other chromium-based browsers, download the extension from Chrome Web Store.
+If you are using Brave, Microsoft Edge, Yandex, Opera, or any other Chromium-based browsers, download the extension from the Chrome Web Store.
 For Android devices, use the <a href="https://addons.mozilla.org/en-US/android/addon/fontonic">Firefox Mobile Add-On</a>.

 ## Development Setup